SBA Loan Requirements: Does Your Business Qualify?

 Standard SBA 7(a) Loans

-For a Standard SBA 7(a) loan, your collateral will be any assets covered by the loan and any fixed assets you have as a borrower up to the value of the loan you’re taking out.
+For a Standard SBA 7(a) loan, your collateral will be any assets covered by the loan and any fixed assets you have as a borrower, up to the value of the loan you’re taking out.

 SBA 7(a) Small Loans

 With an SBA 7(a) Small loan, collateral isn’t required if the loan amount is less than $50,000.
-For amounts larger than that, the lender will follow the same collateral policies it has set for non-SBA loans of a similar size.
+For amounts larger than that, the lender will follow the same collateral policies it has set for non-SBA loans of a comparable size.

 SBA Express Loans